-Select this choice to view or change assignments for devices and input/output (I/O) ports, to configure remote console redirection, and to enable or disable integrated Ethernet controllers and all standard ports (such as serial and USB).
+Select this choice to view or change assignments for devices and input/output (I/O) ports, to configure remote console redirection, to enable or disable integrated Ethernet controllers and all standard ports (such as serial and USB), and to view the system MAC addresses.
 If you disable a device, it cannot be configured, and the operating system will not be able to detect it (this is equivalent to disconnecting the device).
 If you disable the integrated Ethernet controllers and no Ethernet adapter is installed, the server will have no Ethernet capability.